EEGManyPipelines

 Vinding, Mikkel C. [Homepage] mikkel

-NatMEG, Department of Clinical Neuroscience, Karolinska Institutet, Stockholm, Sweden
+NatMEG, Department of Clinical Neuroscience, Karolinska Institutet, Stockholm

-I am a postdoc at the Department of Psychology at the University of Copenhagen, and an affiliated researcher at The National Facility for Magnetoencephalography (NatMEG) at Karolinska Institutet.
+I work with computational modeling of hierarchical intentions at the Department of Psychology at the University of Copenhagen, and I am an affiliated researcher at The National Facility for Magnetoencephalography (NatMEG) at Karolinska Institutet.
+I regularly teach courses on EEG and related methods.
 My main research is on motor control and functional correlates of neurodegenerative diseases involving M/EEG.

 Vitale, Andrea [Twitter] andrea